aeyobd/dwarfs/thesis/discussion.md

 @reed+gilmore2005 propsed that exponential dSph form through impusive mass loss, redistributing the stellar component into an exponential like profile.

 - disk galaxy formation @fall+efstathiou1980, @mestel1963
+- valcke+derijcke+dejonghe2008 with early idealized hydro simulations show Sérsic values from simulations between 0.8 and 1 for dSph, indicating a natural formation of Exponential or slightly steeper density profiles.

 One possible explanation is that @mayer+2001a